learning-zone/java-basics/servlets-questions.md

 #### Q. Are Servlets Thread Safe?
 How to achieve thread safety in servlets?
 #### Q. How do we call one servlet from another servlet?
 #### Q. why we should override only no-airs init() method.
-#### Q. What is the difference between encodeRedirectUrl and encodeURL?
 #### Q. Why do we have servlet filters?
 A servlet filter is reusable Java code that converts the contents of HTTP requests, HTTP responses, and the information contained in HTML headers.
 The servlet filter pre-processes the request before it gets to the servlet, and / or subsequently processes the response coming from the servlet.